Huegoxaga/notes/embedded/nvidia.md

   - It is created by NVIDIA in 2007
   - It only runs on supported GPU
   - It provides C/C++ language extension and APIs for programming and managing GPUs.
-- NVIDIA® CUDA-X, built on top of NVIDIA CUDA®, is a collection of libraries which utilize GPU computing
+- NVIDIA® CUDA-X, is a collection of CUDA based libraries which utilize GPU computing
   - CUDA-X AI - it includes the following AI libraries:
     - cuDNN - NVIDIA CUDA Deep Neural Network (cuDNN) library is a GPU-accelerated library of primitives for deep neural networks
     - Optimized Frameworks - The NVIDIA Optimized Frameworks such as Kaldi, NVIDIA Optimized Deep Learning Framework, powered by Apache MXNet, NVCaffe, PyTorch, and TensorFlow (which includes DLProf and TF-TRT) offer flexibility with designing and training custom deep neural networks (DNNs) for machine learning and AI applications